-A clinical trial is a research study designed to answer specific health questions related to the development, production and evaluation of the effectiveness of new treatments and therapies for diseases.
-Clinical trials rely on human volunteers to carefully and safely evaluate new treatment options and ways to improve health in a controlled setting.
-Clinical trials test the benefits of experimental treatments, new medications, combinations of existing drugs and new ways of using known therapies.
+Clinical trials test the benefits of experimental treatments, new medications, combinations of existing drugs, and new ways of using known therapies.
 These tests use the most advanced drug therapies available.
 If a trial proves successful, the treatment may become a standard practice.

 Clinical trials are conducted in phases.
 The trials at each phase have a different purpose and help scientists answer different questions.

-- Phase I Trials: Researchers test an experimental drug or treatment on a small group of people (20-80) for the first time to evaluate its safety, how it should be administered (orally, intravenously or by injection) and how often.
-These trials also help health care professionals determine a safe dosage range and identify side effects.
+An experimental drug or treatment is tested on a small group of people for the first time to evaluate its safety, how it should be administered (orally, intravenously or by injection) and how often.
+These trials also help healthcare professionals determine a safe dosage range and identify side effects.

-- Phase II Trials: The experimental drug or treatment is given to a larger group of people (100-300) to provide preliminary information about how well the new drug works and to generate more information about its safety and benefits.
+If the first phase is successful, the experimental drug or treatment is then given to a larger group of people to provide preliminary information about how well the new drug works and to generate more information about its safety and benefits.

-- Phase III Trials: The experimental drug or treatment is given to large groups of people (1,000-3,000) to confirm its effectiveness, monitor side effects, compare it to commonly-used treatments and collect information that will allow the experimental drug or treatment to be used safely.
+The experimental drug or treatment is given to even larger groups of people (1,000-3,000) to confirm its effectiveness, monitor side effects, compare it to commonly-used treatments, and collect information that will allow the experimental drug or treatment to be used safely.

-Each protocol in a clinical trial has specific characteristics, called eligibility criteria that participants should have in order to participate in the study.
-Characteristics may include type of disease and its stage, the participant’s age and general health.
+Each protocol in a clinical trial has specific characteristics, called eligibility criteria, that participants should meet to participate in the study.
+Characteristics may include type of disease and its stage, the participant’s age, and general health.

 Eligibility criteria help assure that the study results answer the research questions at hand and identify who will benefit in the future from the approach being studied.